JorgeAparicio/uJTAG/README.txt

 DESCRIPTION
 ===========

-F4Dev is a small (3x2 cm) and minimalistic JTAG dongle.
+uJTAG is a small (3x2 cm) and minimalistic JTAG dongle.
 It provides a 6 pin JTAG connector, pinout is shown below:

   TMS: Test Mode Select